thosgood/this-weeks-finds/markdown/51-100/week068.md

 For a deeper but still friendly and expository introduction to topoi, try

-2) Saunders Mac Lane and Ieke Moerdijk, Sheaves in Geometry and Logic:
-A First Introduction to Topos Theory, Springer-Verlag, New York, 1992.
+2) Saunders Mac Lane and Ieke Moerdijk, _Sheaves in Geometry and Logic: A First Introduction to Topos Theory_, Springer-Verlag, New York, 1992.

 Here you can learn about "Brouwer's theorem: all functions are continuous" (in a suitably intuitionistic topos, of course).
 You can